leobcn/strimgo/README.md

 ### Stream list

 As mentioned above, the file is a list of channels, with one channel per line.
 Clear it of any spaces or tabs and make sure you write the channel names correctly.
+No sorting or checking of the streams is done.

 ###### Useful shell commands: